 Heinz Nixdorf MuseumsForum (HNF)

-Embark on a journey through time and explore the development from the first characters to historical typewriters and calculating machines to early computers, modern robots and artificial intelligence.
+Embark on a 5,000-year journey through time in the world's largest computer museum.
+At the Heinz Nixdorf MuseumsForum in Paderborn, you can explore the development from the first characters to historical typewriters and calculating machines to early computers, modern robots and artificial intelligence - and rediscover your own first calculator or computer.

-Many exhibits invite you to try out interactive applications: calculate with an abacus, make phone calls with historical telephones, rediscover legendary video games such as Tetris, talk to the robots Pepper and Nadine or challenge an artificial intelligence in "Four Wins".
-Particularly impressive is Beppo - an industrial robot that sweeps fine patterns into the granulate floor with its broom and interacts with you.
-The museum robots PETER and PETRA will be happy to guide you to important exhibits or invite you to play hide-and-seek.
+Numerous exhibits invite you to try out interactive applications: calculate with an abacus, make phone calls with historical telephones, test popular video games such as Lara Croft, talk to the robots Pepper and Nadine or challenge an artificial intelligence to a game of "win four".
+A special highlight of the permanent exhibition is Beppo - an industrial robot that sweeps fine patterns into the granulate floor with its broom and interacts with the public.
+The museum robots PETER and PETRA accompany visitors through the exhibition.
+New to the robot apartment: Ameca, a humanoid robot with realistic facial expressions, gestures and natural speech.
+Thanks to modern AI, she communicates fluently in many languages and impresses with her particularly human-like reactions.

 Museum café

-Coffee and cake, sandwiches and snacks in between or a hot meal?
-The choice is yours at the "F7" museum café!
-Catering specialist Brand Manufaktur opens for you in the foyer with fresh food and a wide range of drinks.
+Coffee and cake, sandwiches and snacks between meals or a hot meal?
+In the museum café "F7" you have the choice!
+Catering specialist Brand Manufaktur is open for you in the foyer with fresh food and a wide range of drinks.

 Guided tours

 Explore the museum as part of a general guided tour through the permanent exhibition or delve deeper into areas such as communication, computer history, information technology or cryptology as part of a special themed tour.
-A free public guided tour of the museum takes place every Sunday at 3 pm.
-All you have to pay is the regular museum entrance fee.
+A free public family tour takes place every Saturday at 3 pm.
+A free guided tour of the museum takes place every Sunday at 3 pm.
+Only the regular museum admission fee is charged for these tours.

-Discover 5,000 years of information and communication technology history and get to know inventors, historical machines and the latest technical developments.
+Discover 5,000 years of information and communication technology history and learn about inventors, historical machines and the latest technological developments.

 Events